bandlab/Guide/encoder_setup/advanced_live_streaming.md

 ##Other RTMP encoders

-While we recommend you use OBS for Chew broadcasts, you can stream to Chew using any RTMP encoder.
+While [Broadcaster](https://chew.tv/guide/broadcaster) is the recommended software for streaming to the Chew platform, you can stream to Chew using any RTMP encoder.

-You can use [Flash Media Live Encoder](http://www.adobe.com/uk/products/flash-media-encoder.html), [Wirecast](http://www.telestream.net/wirecast/overview.htm) and many more RTMP encoders to stream to Chew.
+You can use [Flash Media Live Encoder](http://www.adobe.com/uk/products/flash-media-encoder.html), [mimoLive](https://boinx.com/mimolive), [Wirecast](http://www.telestream.net/wirecast/overview.htm) and many more RTMP encoders to stream to Chew.
 Once you've added your input sources, simply copy and paste your Server URL and Stream Key from Chew into your encoder's stream output settings and Go Live!

 ##And much, much more

 There's so much more you can do to make your streams as awesome as they can be!
-Why not join [our community Slack channel](http://slack.chew.tv) for feedback, advice or suggestions from the Chew community?
+Why not join [the Chew community Slack channel](http://slack.chew.tv) for feedback, advice or suggestions from the Chew community?

-If you have any queries, or want to run something by the Chew support team, feel free tp [drop us an email](mailto:support@chew.tv).
+If you have any queries, or want to run something by the Chew support team, feel free to [drop us an email](mailto:support@chew.tv).